OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 # Visual studio Template for DNN 7.x, 8.x, 9.x.
 This is a complete template DNN module .ascx for DNN 7.x and Angular 6.
 Useful for legacy DNN.

+[coming soon]

-If you need SPA module inside DNN 9.x -> [coming soon]
+SPA module inside DNN 9.x.

 # Description
 To handle an Angular 6 project with DNN you need 2 different project: